-To learn about Tour Alpha, please click on the following images to view our brochure.
+To learn about the tour route, please click on the following images to view our brochure.
 Or, scroll down to read about the tour.

-Visitors will board theship on the starboard forward gangways and begin the self-guided tour in the wardroom.
-There, visitors can see where Officers would eat and enjoy their off time.
+Visitors will board the ship on the starboard forward gangways and begin the self-guided tour at the quarterdeck.
+There, visitors will be greated by a tour guide that will welcome them onboard and answer any early questions.
+From the Quarterdeck the visitor will go the front of Turret 1.
+From there the visitor goes to the wardroom where you can see where Officers would eat and enjoy their off time.
 From the wardroom the visitors will exit the port side and proceed forward to the front of turrets one and two for the best gunnery view on the entire ship.

 After visiting this location they will proceed aft and go up a stairway to the famous FDR & Captains cabin to see where world dignataries were entertained and the only bathtub at sea.
 Once departing the FDR cabin, visitors will proceed up one level and see a five inch gun mount and proceed aft to continue through the superstructure.
 Heading forward on the next level, visitors will see the signal flag locations and walk by the flag bridge and then continue up one level to the armored bridge.